The Death of Reason

 he woos the coldest king, and winter’s wife...

-Written in rhyme, this hard-to-categorize dark-comedy – at the intersection of Classical theatre, contemporary opera and the American musical – sheds surprising new light on the personalities and motives of these age-old characters.
+This hard-to-categorize dark-comedy – at the intersection of Classical theatre, contemporary opera, and the American musical – sheds surprising new light on the personalities and motives of these age-old characters.

 At the heart of this archetypical family drama, inspired by the Cain and Abel story, is a family that seems, ironically, UNdomesticated – a pack of feral dogs pitted against one another in an intimate setting.
 (No wonder all the characters are dressed as dogs!)